Just Shapes & Beats: Development

 The first demo of the game was revealed at PAX 2016 and was meant to be released that summer.
 During the event, the release date was delayed from late 2016 to early 2017.
 The game was eventually delayed again, with a launch date of summer 2018.
 On March 20, 2018, it was announced that the game would also receive a release on the Nintendo Switch.
 On December 4, 2019, the Just Shovels & Knights update was released, containing 4 remixes of pieces from the Shovel Knight soundtrack.
 On June 25, 2021, the studio announced that "The Lost Chapter" would be added to the game in an update on July 23.
 The update consists of five new tracks, including a remix of "Spider Dance" from Undertale.
 As its title suggests, the update brings back a "lost" segment of the story mode which was planned but not implemented in the initial release.
 On April 21, 2022, it was announced that the game would receive a release on the Xbox One and Xbox Series X/S consoles on May 31.

 Reception

+Just Shapes & Beats was generally received warmly, its simplicity has been widely described as its "greatest strength" and "elegance".
+Reviewers noted how the game "brings its intertwined music and aesthetics together to create something demanding, but rewarding, and ultimately unique", creating memorable and inventive experience.
+Other players highlighted how the game is hard to put down, providing fun gameplay, to which is very easy to come back in any time.

-On review aggregator Metacritic, Just Shapes & Beats has received 83/100, indicating "generally favorable reviews".
+On review aggregator Metacritic, Just Shapes & Beats has received 83/100, indicating "generally favourable reviews".